arunroxx91/java-test/README.md

     - _The actual sending of the http request should not actually fire as it will have nowhere to go, so have the application output `"Data Sync Success"` followed by the http request payload instead of actually firing off the request.
     Don't worry about the url or server's response, assume it will either respond with a 204 or 500 status code._
-    - It is still expected to code everything except the final
+    - It is still expected to code everything except the actual sending of the request.

 - Additionally write findings as json file to a /code/results.json file (within the Docker container/runtime env itself).